tldr-pages/tldr/pages/linux/ipcmk.md

 `ipcmk --queue`

-- Create a shared memory segment with permissions other than 0644:
+- Create a shared memory segment with specific permissions (default is 0644):

 `ipcmk --shmem {{segment_size_in_bytes}} {{octal_permissons}}`